Understanding EU Carbon Border Adjustment Mechanism (CBAM EU)

 This focused scope allows for a smoother rollout, with the intention to expand to all sectors covered by the EU ETS by 2030.

-How the EU carbon border adjustment mechanism Works?
+How the carbon border adjustment mechanism Works?

 CBAM functions by requiring importers of covered goods to purchase and surrender CBAM certificates.